-Now, cow-calf pairs occupy a hard-surface feedlot designed to contain and filter runoff.
-The \$240,000 in improvements also included a concrete scraping lane leading to a 50-by-80-foot roofed stacking slab with 4-foottall walls and six months' storage space.
-Runoff enters a sediment control basin.
-Some evaporates.
-The rest filters through a series of grassed and gravel strips before entering a grassed waterway.
+Cow-calf pairs occupy a hard-surface feedlot designed to contain and filter runoff.
+The \$240,000 in improvements include a concrete scraping lane leading to a 50-by-80-foot roofed stacking slab with 4-foot-tall walls and six months' storage space.
+Runoff enters a sediment control basin, and then filters through a series of grassed and gravel strips before entering a grassed waterway.

 "It allows for some expansion.
 It keeps me in compliance for years to come.
 I can grow.
-It helps significantly with growth,"
+It helps significantly with growth," Rehnke said.

-Gehling Rehnke said.